The Definitive List Of GAA Championship Action On Offer This Weekend

 In Kilkenny, there is the meeting of two current All-Ireland champions.
 Meanwhile, GAA club championship action in Galway sees Corofin begin their quest for four-in-a-row.

 The TG4 cameras will be in Kilkenny, Galway and Meath this weekend.
-Meanwhile, RTE’s county championship coverage begins on Saturday in Cork.
+RTE’s county championship coverage gets underway on Saturday in Cork.

 While attendance figures may be down, county boards have been pulling out all the stops.
 A host of other matches will be available online for fans to view.

-Here is the definitive list of senior championship action available to watch this weekend:
+Here is the list of senior championship action available to watch this weekend:

 Friday